janderssonse/changelog-tag/README.md

 /path/to/changelog-tagrepo/you/just/cloned/src/changelog_tag.sh --help
 ```

-#### Running the Snap
+#### Run alternative 2: Run as a Snap

 Currently, the Snap is not published to the official store.
 So, have a look under [Actions/Artifacts](https://github.com/janderssonse/changelog-tag/actions/)
 and get the latest build.

 As the Snap is not published on the official Snap store and still has a problem with
 [connecting to host SSH-AGENT](https://forum.snapcraft.io/t/examples-of-snap-running-ssh-agent/36044), you have to add --devmode flag.

 ```shell